espressif/esp-mdf/docs/add_new_device.md

 }
 ```

 ### 1.6.
-Establishing a Mesh Network
+Establishing Mesh Network

 The ESP-MESH implements manual networking and self-organized networking.
 Users can specify the root node, leaf nodes, and parent node.
 Other unspecified nodes are connected in a self-organized way.
 For more information on the ESP-MESH networking process, please refer to [Mesh Networking](https://espressif-docs.readthedocs-hosted.com/projects/esp-idf/en/latest/api-guides/mesh.html#mesh-networking).

 ### 1.7.
 Creating Device Handle Task

-The device receives the data from the app, then parses the data to acquire instructions, inquires about the instruction list and executes the instruction, and replies as needed.
-For detailed code, please see `$MDF_PATH/esp32-mesh/components/mdf_application/mdf_device_handle.c`, for the visualized process of data handling, please refer to Chapter 4 `HTTP Data Processing`.
+The device receives the data from the app, then parses the data to acquire instruction, inquires about the instruction list and executes the instruction, and replies as needed.
+For detailed code, please see `$MDF_PATH/esp32-mesh/components/mdf_application/mdf_device_handle.c`, for visualized process of data handling, please refer to Chapter 4 `HTTP Data Processing`.
 Below is the process of handling a data packet:

 * The device receives data from the app: